 It’s easy to get lost in ecommerce metrics as an online retailer.
 If nothing else, the sheer number of potential metrics to track and measure can be overwhelming.
 But not all metrics are as valuable as others, and identifying the key performance indicators (KPIs) you need to track will help you improve your online store’s performance.

 Reliable growth in online sales comes from analyzing performance over time in different parts of your business.
-Tracking and measuring the right data, analyzing user behavior closely, and drawing actionable conclusions are all essential to improve conversion rates over time.
+Tracking the right metrics will help you improve conversion rates over time.

-To help you grow, scale, and elevate your site performance, we’ll cover the following:
+To help you elevate your site performance, we’ll cover the following:

 Before we get into the top ecommerce metrics and KPIs, let’s cover what KPIs are and why you need to be tracking them.